 Round table Discussions

-At this year’s conference we are very excited to facilitate two roundtable discussions on the second day of the conference, one focusing on open access data and the ethics of archiving and one on the ethical approval process of conducting participatory research with children and young people.
-See downloads below.
+At the conference we facilitated two roundtable discussions on the second day, one focusing on open access data and the ethics of archiving and one on the ethical approval process of conducting participatory research with children and young people.